Courses

 Units: 1

-Fulfills General Education Requirement(s): AI-Social Inquiry (AISO)
+Fulfills General Education Requirement(s): AI-Social Inquiry (AISO), Social Analysis (FSSA), GS: Pol Gov diplomacy/order (GSDW)

 DescriptionFramework for analyzing contemporary international system: goals of nation-states and other actors; how such actors attempt to achieve their goals; and some forces that help or hinder attainment of goals.